 Training Postdocs as educators.
-In this project, Post-Docs are paired up with graduate students, undergraduate students, and technicians in the laboratory to practice mentoring skills in a research context.
+In this project, Post-Docs are paired up with graduate students, to practice mentoring skills in a research context.
 At NYU, post-docs are also afforded the opportunity to teach and are mentored by faculty advisors.
-Post-Docs also receive counseling from their co-mentors and practice presentation skills during regular group-lab meetings, through a Post-Doc seminar series, and at annual poster sessions at NYU.
+Post-Docs also receive counseling from their co-mentors and practice presentation skills during regular group-lab meetings, present their research through a Post-Doc seminar series, and at annual poster sessions at NYU.

 PLAN TO INTEGRATE DIVERSITY .
 We are committed to training scientists at the graduate and postdoctoral levels who can do independent research that cuts across fields and expertise in genomics.
 Our research team is also committed to diversity.
-Researchers in our previous Plant Genome grant included Hispanic and African-American students.
+Researchers in our current and previous NSF grants included Hispanic and African-American scientists.
 We will continue to actively seek out and recruit scientists from under-represented minorities to participate in our research in our continuing commitment to increase diversity in our research program.
 Five female scientists are associated with this project: Coruzzi (co-PI); Rebecca Davidson (Programmer); Varuni Prabhakar (UG Programmer); Ana Arroja (MS); Ranjita Iyer (MS Courant).
 Damion Nero a minority recently graduated PhD student has written programs contributing to the Virtual Plant project.

-SHARING OF RESULTS: The informatic analysis pipelines for Cross Species Network Inference (NNI), discussed in Aim 3 will be made available to the community free of charge, deployed on a website (www.crossspecies.org) linked to several additional platforms, first to VirtualPlant website (www.virtualplant.org), and second to iPlant (see S. Goff letter), and third as a webservice.
+Roberto Jimenz (Systems Admin) associated with this project is also a minority.

+SHARING OF RESULTS:

 Publications: The results of our analysis of the data we generate will be made available through peer- reviewed literature as it is the most appropriate way to make this information available.

-MANAGEMENT PLAN: To coordinate and facilitate interactions between individuals, Dennis Shasha (NYU Computer Science) will serve as the overall Project Manager and Gloria Coruzzi (NYU Biology) will serve as a biological advisor and conduit to a working lab and the wider plant community.
-The role of the Project Manager is to oversee the daily operations of the project and ensure that the needs and concerns of the participants are addressed on a day-to-day basis between the participants involved.
-The project manager will also facilitate communication between PIs, post-docs, graduate students and laboratory technicians by scheduling weekly meetings of all participants to manage immediate issues regarding research needs.
-We will also schedule day-long meetings twice a semester with our collaborator (Rodrigo Gutierrez, Chile), to do evaluation of work status and long term planning.
+MANAGEMENT PLAN: To coordinate and facilitate interactions between individuals, Dennis Shasha, the PI (NYU Computer Science) will also serve as the overall Project Manager.
+Gloria Coruzzi (NYU Biology) will serve as a biological advisor and conduit to a working lab and the wider plant community.
+The role of the Project Manager is to oversee the daily operations of the project and ensure that the needs and concerns of the participants are addressed on a day-to-day basis between the participants involved..
+We will also schedule day-long meetings twice a semester with our collaborator (Rodrigo Gutierrez, Chile), to do evaluation of work status and long-term planning.

 Bioinformatics manager: Dr. Manpreet Katari (NYU Biology) will be in charge of the bioinformatics data.
 To enable efficient information exchange of raw and processed data, a file server has been set up at the NYU to store and distribute data and its analysis among users at NYU Biology and NYU Courant.
-Dr. Katari will maintain the web server, database server, and the multinetwork database.
+This will be maintained by Dr. Roberto Jimenez, the Systems Administrator for this project, who will also maintain the web server, database server, and update the multinetwork databases.

-Software development manager: Dr. Arthur Goldberg (NYU Courant) will manage the development of new software analysis tools and pipelines to enable Cross Species Network Inference (NNI) which will support the different species and inference, and also new pipelines for cross species analysis, especially as they relate to crop species in coordination with the PI, the programmer Rebecca Davidson, and a computer science doctoral student.
+Software development manager: Dr. Arthur Goldberg (NYU Courant) will manage the development of new software analysis tools and pipelines to enable Neighborly Network Inference (NNI) which will support the different species and inference, and also new pipelines for cross species analysis, especially as they relate to crop species in coordination with the PI, and a computer science doctoral student.

-Website: We have set up a web site to house the development of Cross Species Network Inference tools and pipelines, which is accessible at: www.CrossSpecies.org

 Principal Investigators: Shasha and Coruzzi will each supervise personnel, organization, intellectual developments and contributions.

-Role of senior participants:
+Role of Senior Participants: